deepeshgupta12/deepeshgupta12/README.md

   End-to-end ML pipeline + FastAPI service that predicts booking cancellations, exposes risk buckets, and supports both batch and real-time scoring.

 - **[youtube-learning-copilot](https://github.com/deepeshgupta12/youtube-learning-copilot)**
-  Turn any YouTube video into a structured study pack: ingest the transcript, then generate a summary, key takeaways, chapters, flashcards, and a quiz.
+  A grounded, transcript-first study companion that turns any YouTube video into a structured learning pack — with searchable chunks, chapter flows, flashcards, quizzes, progress tracking, and citation-backed Q&A.

 ---

 ### AI for Discovery & Personalization (Marketplace systems):